Published on 17 July 2023

-For the full year, we expect operating profit to be slightly higher or higher than in 2022.
-This estimate is based on assumptions including continued good performance of Nubeqa, easing of cost inflation in the second half of the year, levelling off of the decline in sales of Simdax and dexmedetomidine products for human use, and a EUR 30 million milestone payment related to the sales of Nubeqa.
+"In January-June 2023, our net sales increased by 2.4% to EUR 567.5 million and our operating profit decreased by 33.5% to EUR 102.0 million.
+The operating profit decline from the comparative period was mainly as expected but, due to discontinuation of Russian business operations, softening demand in animal health market and inventory level adjustments among some of our customers, the full year operating profit is expected to be slightly higher than in 2022 – not slightly higher or higher as we estimated earlier.
+The estimated operating profit increase during the second half of 2023 is based on assumptions including continued good performance of Nubeqa, growing sales of Easyhaler product portfolio, good performance of generic portfolio, easing of cost inflation in the second half of the year, levelling off of the decline in sales of Simdax and dexmedetomidine products for human use, and a EUR 30 million milestone payment related to the sales of Nubeqa.

 The Innovative Medicines business division's revenue increased significantly thanks to the good performance of Nubeqa®.
 Sales of Nubeqa are expected to grow strongly in the coming years, which is why in June we announced an investment to increase production capacity for darolutamide at Fermion's Hanko plant.